-As a result of the rapid development, Emirates Environmental Group (EEG) embarked on an outreach campaign and organized community meetings that featured talks from various industry representatives who were similarly motivated about sustainable green building design and construction.
+She deftly embarked on an outreach campaign and began to host and organize community meetings that spanned over a year and featured talks from various industry representatives who were similarly motivated about sustainable green building design and construction.
 The discussions that took place during these meetings eventually seeded the concept of a Green Building Committee within the EEG.
 However, ideas quickly began to evolve, promising to offshoot into something larger and more substantial.
-The need for a more focused institution was evident from the outset and a collective motivation existed to form a green building council.
+The need for a more focused institution was evident from the outset and eventually everything fell into place at a historic conference on Green Buildings held in Dubai in May 2005, and attended by what would be the original founders of the Emirates Green Building Council, including Mrs. Al-Marashi.